ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-en heated to 212 degrees
+n heated to 212 degrees
 aud hydraul.c pressure applied to compress
 the top down upon the other, thus by beat
 and pressure consolidate the material to